rRrasta/LinuxNetwork/README.md

 ```

 Meanings of the columns:
 - Destination - addresses of destination networks (hosts).
-If a network is specified, the address usually ends with a zero.
+If a network is specified, the address usually ends with a zero;
-- Gateway - the gateway address for the host/network specified in the first column.
-The third column is the subnet mask for which this route works.
+- Gateway - the gateway address for the host/network specified in the first column; The third column is the subnet mask for which this route works;
-- Flags - information about destination address (U - route works, N - route for network, H - route for host, etc.)
+- Flags - information about destination address (U - route works, N - route for network, H - route for host, etc.);
-- MSS - number of bytes that can be sent at one time
+- MSS - number of bytes that can be sent at one time;
-- Window - number of frames that can be sent before confirmation is received
+- Window - number of frames that can be sent before confirmation is received;
-- irtt - route usage statistics
+- irtt - route usage statistics;
-- Iface - specifies the network interface used for the route (eth0, eth1, etc.)
+- Iface - specifies the network interface used for the route (eth0, eth1, etc.).

-\> *As last time, you save even more useful information in the materials folder*
+\> *As last time, you save even more useful information in the materials folder.*

 ## Chapter III

 As a result of the work you should provide a report with completed tasks.
 Each part of the task describe what should be added to the report once it has been completed.
 This can be answers to questions, screenshots, etc.
-- A report with a .md extension must be uploaded to the repository, in the src folder.
+- A report with a .md extension must be uploaded to the repository, in the src folder;
-- All parts of the task should be highlighted in the report as level 2 headings.
+- All parts of the task should be highlighted in the report as level 2 headings;
-- Within one part of the task, everything that is added to the report must be in the form of the list.
+- Within one part of the task, everything that is added to the report must be in the form of the list;
-- Each screenshot in the report must be briefly captioned (what’s in the screenshot).
+- Each screenshot in the report must be briefly captioned (what’s in the screenshot);
-- All screenshots must be cropped so that only the relevant part of the screen is shown.
+- All screenshots must be cropped so that only the relevant part of the screen is shown;
-- It’s allowed to have several task points shown in one screenshot, but they must all be described in the caption.
+- It’s allowed to have several task points shown in one screenshot, but they must all be described in the caption;
 - Install **Ubuntu 20.04 Server LTS** on all virtual machines created during the task.

 ## Part 1. **ipcalc** tool

-`-` So, let's start our dive into the wonderful world of networks by getting to know IP addresses.
-And for that we will use **ipcalc** tool.
+"So, let's start our dive into the wonderful world of networks by getting to know IP addresses.
+And for that we will use **ipcalc** tool."

 **== Task ==**